vortextemporum/Rumba/README.md

 # Rumba
-## A personal framework which consists of several class and function definitions to generate and manipulate 2 dimentional grid patterns for algorithmic video composition.
+## MoviePy script which consists of several class and function definitions to generate and manipulate 2 dimentional grid patterns for algorithmic video composition.

 ## TODO: